Girl of Pisaq adorned in traditional attire and cantuta flowers, Sacred Valley.

 Photo: Mylene d'Auriol Stoessel.

-Topics are is it safe?, passports and visas, health, airline flights, baggage, arrival and departure in South America, help on your tour, climate, clothing, money, textiles and other crafts, music, suggested reading, tipping and standards.
+Topics for Peru, Ecuador and Chile include help during your tour, passports and visas, is it safe?, health, flights, baggage, arrival and departure in South America, climate, clothing, money, tipping, spas, hotel amenities, communications, technical standards, textiles and other crafts, music and suggested reading.

 Is it safe?